 The Applicant desires the Property’s present and future owners to have access and use of certain lands owned by the Association, including but not limited to, Lake Doster, … the private drive known as Parkway Drive and the private park[ ] known as Parkway ….
 To that end, the Applicant hereby agrees and acknowledges that upon admission and receipt of membership, this instrument shall be recorded with the Allegan County Register of Deeds and all previous rights and interests of all kinds and nature enjoyed by the Applicant in the Association Property shall be relinquished and quitclaimed to the Association.
 Upon acceptance of this Application for Membership …, the Association agrees to allow the Applicant and all future owners of the Property to continue all past permitted rights of the Association Property, provided that the Applicant and all future owners of the property abide by the Bylaws, Plat Restrictions and all rules and regulations adopted by the Association from time to time.
 Title to the Association Property shall at all times remain vested in the Association subject to the rights of use and enjoyment provided above and granted elsewhere to other Members of the Association.

 Plaintiffs were a group of backlot owners that had executed membership applications.
 In 2015, the homeowners association contacted the plaintiffs and informed them that certain docks would need to be removed, added, adjusted and realigned.
-Plaintiffs did not want to move their docks and filed a lawsuit arguing that they had vested rights to maintain their previously approved docks.
+The plaintiffs did not want to move their docks and filed a lawsuit arguing that they had vested rights to maintain their previously approved docks.
 The trial court ruled in favor of the LDLA as it determined that it owned the lake, lake bottom, surrounding land and that it had exclusive riparian rights in relation to the lake.
 The trial court further held that the homeowners association had only granted a license to “use” the docks, that the covenants permitted the LDLA to regulate the docks through its architectural control process and that the membership application agreement conveyed no property rights and was silent as to the docks.
 However, as discussed below, the plaintiffs prevailed on appeal.

 The majority opinion focused on the fact that the membership applications were agreements that were recorded in the Allegan County Register of Deeds that expressly permitted the members of the homeowners association “to continue all past permitted rights.”
 The majority held that application was an enforceable contract, but that even if the membership agreement was not a contract, that promissory estoppel would still apply to prevent the LDLA from revoking any rights that it had previously granted with respect to the docks.